chithra-bhat/intro-to-python-2/README.md

-# Udacity - Introduction to Programming with Python II Nanodegree
+# Udacity - Introduction to Programming with Python

 ## Final Project - Rock Paper Scissors
 The game of Rock Paper Scissors is a classic game played worldwide.
 It involves two players, each choosing one of three moves or "throws" — rock, paper, or scissors — in each round.
 Then, players reveal their moves at the same time.
 The following rules determine the outcome of each round: